 This book reminds me to try more Turkish restaurants in Sydney where there are larger Aust’n/Turkish communities.
-One of our favourite restaurants in Sydney is Efendy in Balmain (inner west of Sydney) where I have family still living – although many older members of the family, including our parents, have passed away now.
-I do have one Aunt, Ann now 90, who is the last of our mother’s original Balmain family of 10 children…she’s still going strong and visits Balmain (a village of inner Sydney) occasionally.
-I’ll be meeting up with her son (my cousin of course) in Scotland this Sept!
-We’ll be visiting some family history sites together so looking forward to that!
+One of our favourite restaurants in Sydney was Efendy in Balmain (inner west of Sydney) where I have family still living – although many older members of the family, including our parents, have passed away now.

 The renowned chef and cookbook author of Efendy, Somer Sivrioglu, has opened another restaurant, Anason, in the city’s newest development, Barangaroo.
-So we’ll be staying in the Rocks area again this November (walking distance from Barangaroo) and we hope to have another family catch-up there.
-Later this year, I’ll come back and note down how that went.
+So we hope to stay in the Rocks area again this November (walking distance from Barangaroo) and have another family catch-up there.

-Canberra has many Middle Eastern restaurants (one at least in almost every town centre) and a great produce store in Mawson but not nearly as extensive as in Sydney due to our smaller population.
-However, being the capital city and the centre of government, we do have plenty of people coming/going/staying to keep a large number of restaurants thriving – which is great as it helps to keep the place interesting and vibrant we feel!
+Canberra has many Middle Eastern restaurants (one at least in almost every town centre) and a great produce store in Mawson (near Woden on Sth side).
+With Canberra, the capital city and a centre for government; embassies; universities etc, we have plenty of people coming/going/staying to keep a large number of restaurants thriving – which is great as it helps to keep Canberra interesting, multicultural and vibrant.